Pompeii

 Pompeii is the place where you can still understand and see how the ancient Romans lived today.
 It is a city that literally emerged from the ash and lava of Vesuvius that destroyed it in 79 AC. and it is possible to visit villas, theaters and amphitheaters and fully feel the sensation of traveling back in time, at the exact moment when Vesuvius erased the city, leaving its inhabitants in an eternal position.

-The cost of the ticket is 16 euros, per person, reduced 2 euros.
-European citizens under the age of 18 enter for free.
-The archaeological excavations of Pompeii are open every day except Mondays from April 1st to October 31st from 9am to 7.30pm and from November 1st to March 31st from 9am to 5pm.
-The two days of closure are January 1st and December 25th.
+The archaeological excavations of Pompeii are open every day from April 1st to October 31st from 9:00am to 7.00pm and from November 1st to March 31st from 9:00am to 5:00pm.

 Remember to wear comfortable shoes and bring a bottle of water in summer and also sunscreen.
 What to see in Pompeii?
 Follow us!